 suggesting that the cross didn’t accomplish this.
 That is, He didn’t make

-but the blood had not yet been presented in the Most Holy Place, until Jesus
+but Jesus had not yet presented His blood in the Most Holy Place, until He ascended to heaven.
+When Jesus

 said, “It is finished,” He probably meant a lot of things, the main thing

-to those who obey Christ, but the covenant that would cleanse man from his sin
+and repossessing the keys of sin and death was finished, but the covenant that would cleanse man from sin

-was not complete, until His ascension when He presented Himself to the Father
+was not complete, until His resurrection and ascension when He presented Himself to the Father

 on our behalf.
-The moment He sat on His Father’s glorious throne the plan of
+The moment He sat next to His Father on His glorious throne, the plan of

-redemption for mankind was complete.
+redemption for mankind was finally complete.
 It must have been an uproarious moment in

 heaven.